vitoplantamura/HackerNewsRemovals/README.md

+**UPDATE** (February 4, 2024): This is the discussion about this project on HN: [here](https://news.ycombinator.com/item?id=39230513).
+Please specifically read @dang's comment regarding the core assumption of this project: [here](https://news.ycombinator.com/item?id=39231537).
+On a personal note, the number of Stories removed yesterday (Saturday, February 3, 2024) was the lowest ever recorded by the service.
+This includes 2 duplicate Stories.
+As a side note, **in the list always check whether a Story is a duplicate or not**: this is a very reasonable reason for removal and unfortunately I have no way of automatically determining it in the service!

+# Introduction

 The purpose of this project is to try to understand the type and scale of the moderation of the Hacker News Front Page.

 **NOTE**: I love Hacker News.
 I try to read it every day.
 In the case of OnnxStream ([here](https://news.ycombinator.com/item?id=37752632) for example), 95% of the comments were helpful and intelligent.
 I also understand that moderating a site with huge traffic and where users are basically anonymous must be a very difficult task.